oracle-livelabs/adb/shared/adb-real-time-spm/run-good-plan/run-good-plan.md

     ![Restart the Database](./images/restart.png)
     ![Confirm Database](./images/restart2.png)

-2. If you have executed and tasks in this lab report, use the SQL worksheet to remove references to the test query from the automatic SQL tuning set and SQL plan baselines.
+2. Remove previous references to the test query from SQL plan baselines and the automatic SQL tuning set.

 	```
 	<copy>